Memorial Day – A Good Day for Ice Cream

 Memorial Day

-Memorial Day is a time to remember our fallen who served in the Armed Forces.
-It’s a sobering day and not just a three-day weekend.
-But, it’s also a time to come together with family and friends and enjoy the day.
-Thus the title…..A Good Day for Ice Cream))
+Memorial Day is a time to honor those who served in the Armed Forces and lost their lives.
+It’s not just a three-day weekend; it’s a day of remembrance.
+However, it’s also an opportunity to gather with family and friends.
+This brings us to the theme of the day: “A Good Day for Ice Cream.”

 All the Things

-Here are a few variations in Neopolitan ice cream that you might find when traveling to other countries.
+Here are some Neapolitan ice cream variations you might find in other countries.

 Neopolitan Flavors in Other Countries